scru128/c/README.md

 ## Platform integration

-`scru128.h` does not provide a concrete implementation of `scru128_generate()`, so users have to implement it to enable high-level APIs (if necessary) by integrating the real-time clock, random number generator, and mutex mechanism available in the platform and the `scru128_generate_core()` function.
+`scru128.h` does not provide a concrete implementation of `scru128_generate()`, so users have to implement it to enable high-level generator APIs (if necessary) by integrating the real-time clock and random number generator available in the system and the `scru128_generate_core()` function.
 Here is a quick example for the BSD-like systems:

 ```c
 #include "scru128.h"